darajnish/dell5577medisable/README.md

 ## Concluding

 I hope this article helps anybody who is seeking for information about Intel ME and the steps to disabling it.
+Feel Free to create an issue regarding any queries or doubt about any step of the process.
 I'm thankful to the Nicola Corna for me_cleaner and the basic wiki, and to Gentoo wiki which guided me through the entire process.